 Stop the Surge

 You can’t actually prevent the surge that often happens during a storm, but you can protect your heating and air conditioning equipment from it.
 Install a high-quality surge protector where any sizable appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s an increase in the line voltage.
 This will help shield the electrical components in your HVAC equipment that the power surge could harm.
 Be sure never to touch any electrical components, and ask for professional help if you are not accustomed to using surge protectors properly.

 You and your family need to find shelter first and foremost, but if there is time, shut off your heating and air conditioning system and cover the outdoor system with a tarp.
 Prior to turning your equipment back on after the storm, you must remove the tarp and clean up any debris.

 This, Too, Shall Pass

 Once the storm is over, make sure the system is safe before turning your heating and cooling system back on.
 To begin, make sure there are no signals of damage and clean any debris surrounding the equipment.
 Try to examine and verify there is no visible harm to any of the refrigerant or electrical lines running from your AC.
 Call 318-588-8163 for a system inspection if seems like there is any damage or flooding to the equipment.
 Once you’ve had the equipment inspected by an expert to ensure safe function, turn the HVAC system back on immediately to help dry the home and restrict mold from getting into your equipment or ductwork.

-If there was any damage to your equipment, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and ask about our Ultimate Protection Plan to help keep your heating and cooling system in working order all seasons long.
+If there was any damage to your equipment, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and ask about our membership options to help keep your heating and cooling system in working order all seasons long.